-Not only that, a component that gets too hot too fast may be a sign that it needs to be replaced soon.
+Not only that, a component that gets too hot too fast may be a sign that it needs to be cleaned or even replaced soon.

 Here are 5 best free apps to monitor PC’s temperature!